clangguth/er-editor/README.md

 ### Changes from the original version:

  * can run as a standalone .jar file
- * more pleasant UI: enables colors and smoothing by default
+ * more pleasant UI: enables colors and smoothing by default, uses [Nimbus](http://docs.oracle.com/javase/tutorial/uiswing/lookandfeel/nimbus.html) Look and Feel if possible

 ## License